arsalankhz/Quine-McCluskey-algorithm/readme.txt

 The following code will do Quine–McCluskey algorithm for any terms and any bites.
-Take note that this code does not provided for Dont-Care terms.
+Take note that this code is not provided for Dont-Care terms.

 Input/Output